miikanissi/dotfiles/README.md

 Alternatively you can clone the repository with submodules and move the files manually.

-To install all of my Debian packages (this is a lot of packages) you can run:
+To install all of my packages you can run my installation script:

-    sudo apt install $(< ~/debian_programs.txt)

-For JavaScript & Python development I have installed packages from npm and pip:

-    pip3 install --upgrade pylint pylint_odoo
-    npm install update -D prettier-eslint-cli
+    ./.local/bin/install_programs.sh

 I use Ubuntu Mono Nerd Font as my main font.
 You can use my script to download and install it for your system: